 The physical form that most of my new works are based on is that of the "panel", "plane" or "field".
 Every element in our surrounding physical reality that is flat and has straight edges has been man-made, and almost everything in our constructed environment is made out of these planes or panels -- think about plywood, sheetrock, printer paper, even a table-top or a bath towel.
 Because of this, the format of a flat plane or panel becomes a perfect amorphous shape that can slip between categories and social roles.
 It is my belief that these panels that exist both as literal and in a psychological fields of reality.
 These different realities can be as banal as the pages in a magazine (each page representing a different reality), or a wall that literally frames our experience (for instance what we see on one side is often very different then what we see or experience on the other side) or these realities can be as profound as unknowable planes of spiritual existence.

-While this conceptual pursuit may sound somewhat immaterial -- it's intersection with the physical built environment.
+While this conceptual pursuit may sound somewhat immaterial, it intersects with the physical built environment.
 It has brought me back into the realm of architectural space, which I feel has always been part of my core DNA as an artist.
 In the last few years I've built two large scale works for the GSA Federal Center in Denver and the Middelheim Museum in Antwerp.
-I've also two gallery exhibitions and am working on a third project that works with this "planar" conceptual framework.
+I've also had two gallery exhibitions and am working on a third project that works with this "planar" conceptual framework.

 But it's always been an important part of my practice to make work that exists outside of the dominant mode of art world presentation and ultimately my goal is to focus as much of my energy as possible on A-Z West.
 In 2016 I spent pretty much all of my savings on several pieces of land.
-Among a few other parcels, I was able to buy fifteen acres between A-Z West and highway 62 -- this includes an large ten acres parcel, as well as a five acre parcel that has highway frontage.
+Among a few other parcels, I was able to buy fifteen acres between A-Z West and Highway 62 — this includes a large ten acre parcel, as well as a five acre parcel that has highway frontage.
 While this land will buffer A-Z West from future development, it is also the site of a simple planar sculpture that will traverse the hill in front of the compound down to the highway.